 Can I bring bags into the House?

 Bags can be brought into the House but we limit the size of bag to no more than the size of an A4 piece of paper.
 We do provide lockers for bags or advise they are left in the car.

 Is the House wheelchair accessible?

-Yes the house has facilities for wheelchairs including ramps and a lift to visit upstairs.
+Yes the house has facilities for wheelchairs including ramps.

 Why is the Christmas Experience only available downstairs in the House?